TomasHubelbauer/html-responsive-table/readme.md

 - Calculate the fit size of the table
 - Calculate the fit size of the table removing the first lowest priority column

+## v6 Idea

+Start with the same as v0 but instead of removing columns successively, start with an empty set and add them as long as they fit.
+Add them in a priority order which should ensure that the problem with v0 where a column which could be saved isn't (see the static deadspace test).

+We still need the breakpoints to be defined using an object and not a function, because in order to optimize, we need to start a starting point based on the table width and the breakpoint deadspace for that table width, so we need a mapping in both ways, from table to viewport (the initial size) and from viewport to table (the breakpoint size).
+The reason we need to iterate the viewport size not the table size is that the viewport size remains linear whereas the table size might skip back and forth in response to the external breakpoints.
+Since we cannot invert the function to get table from viewport programatically, we would have to either accept two functions which are the opposite of each other (and would have to maintain them as such) or accept a single object which can be used to derive the info in both directions, which sounds preferable.

+If this works well, it can be further optimized by thinking about how to determine the values where a breakpoint is possible and only iterating those explicitly.
+There are ideas along this line in other versions as well as in this readme.
+I think it should be possible to determine this.

+Since this solution iterates viewport size, the final breakpoints should not need to be sorted before yielding because they should be guaranteed to be linear, from wider to narrower to zero.
+Table-based iteration would be jumpy based on the deadspace so _that_ would have to be sorted.